Reviewed Date: 10/05/2023

 Various decisions by the courts on whether a proposed use is a public use have been categorized into two groups: (1) cases in which the courts used a narrow view of the scope of public uses, and (2) cases in which courts used a broad view of the scope of public uses.
 Courts using the narrow view require that the public must be entitled as of right to directly use or enjoy the property taken.
 Under the broad view, the condemnation of the property need be only for the public benefit or common good.
 Under either view, it is not essential that the entire community directly enjoy or participate in the proposed use for the court to find a public use.
 Thus, the extension of utility service to serve a single customer who has the right to service from the utility may constitute a public use that justifies the condemnation of easements necessary to construct the utility line.

 Under the federal Constitution’s public use requirement, a public entity may take private property for transfer to another private party for economic development.
-[18A] Since Tennessee does not have statutes authorizing this except for blight removal and industrial development, however, it is unlikely that the state constitution’s public use clause would be interpreted to embrace Kelo takings.
+[18A] Since Tennessee does not have statutes authorizing this except for blight removal and industrial development, however, it is unlikely that the state constitution’s public use clause would be interpreted to embrace takings as permitted by the U.S. Supreme Court in the Kelo v.
+City of New London opinion.
 Further, the General Assembly passed legislation in response to the Kelo case, generally codified in T.C.A. §§ 29-17-101 et seq., that attempts to ensure that there will be no Kelo takings in Tennessee.
+T.C.A. § 29-17-103 states "this part shall control and shall be construed to protect the private property rights of individuals and businesses, such that private property may only be condemned and taken for legitimate public use."

 Sackman and Rohan, supra, at § 7.02.